natancox/stardog-docs/src/blog/content/posts/2014-01-10-scalability-improvements-in-stardog-21.md

 required; at scale these random disk accesses are too expensive.
 Moving to `SHA1` is perhaps non-intuitive since the hash size goes from 64 to 160 bits.
-But since that makes hash collision practically impossible, we're able to achieve significant speedups--it also simplifies the mapping dictionary significantly.
+But since that makes hash collision practically impossible, we're able to achieve significant speedups---it also simplifies the mapping dictionary significantly.

 ## Off-Heap Memory Management